wiggle-bin/wiggle-bin/Build-Electronics.md

 };
 ```

-Change the configuration of WiggleBin Central to include this new component.
+Change the configuration of WiggleBin to include this new component.

 ```yaml
 esphome: